pypa/cibuildwheel/README.md

 - 🛠 Added a patch for Pypy to ensure header files are available for building in a virtualenv. (#502)
-- 🛠 Some preparatory work towards using cibuildwheel as a Github Action.
+- 🛠 Some preparatory work towards using cibuildwheel as a GitHub Action.
   Check out
   [the FAQ](https://cibuildwheel.readthedocs.io/en/stable/faq/#option-1-github-action)
   for information on how to use it.
 We'll be fully updating the docs to this